noodleslove/nextjs-blog/data/blog/blockchain-in-go-1.md

 To add a new block we need an existing block, but there're not blocks in our blockchain!
-So, in any blockchain, there must be at least one block, and such block, the first in the chain, is called genesis block.
+So, in any blockchain, there must be at least one block, and such block, the first in the chain, is called **genesis block**.
 Let's implement a method that creates such a block:

 ```go